A neglected serverless data store: Cloud Directory

 Missing features: No backup/restore capability and no visual explorer of your directory.

 If you use Cognito or Organizations, your data is already stored in Cloud Directory under the covers.
 Cloud Directory is a serverless hierarchical data store on AWS.
 It is a niche service that deserves more attention because it is easy to operate (zero configuration) and comes with transactional support.
-If you are interested in further Cloud Directory posts, subscribe to our RSS feed or Newsletter.

 Thanks to Thorsten Höger for reviewing this article.